Question-Answering Dense Video Events: Abstract

 \section{Abstract}

-Multimodal Large Language Models (MLLMs) have shown excellent performance in question-answering of single-event videos.
-In this paper, we present question-answering dense video events, a novel task that requires answering and grounding the dense-event questions in long videos, thus challenging MLLMs to faithfully comprehend and reason about multiple events occurring over extended time periods.
-To facilitate the study, we construct \datasetname~-- a dataset featuring 78$K$ questions about 26$K$ events on 10.6$K$ long videos.
-We then benchmark and show that existing MLLMs excelling at single-event QA struggle to perform well in \datasetname.
-For improvement, we propose \modelname, a novel training-free MLLM approach that highlights a hierarchical captioning module, a temporal event memory module, and a self-consistency checking module to respectively detect, contextualize and memorize, and ground dense-events in long videos for question answering.
-Extensive experiments show that \modelname~is superior at answering dense-event questions and grounding relevant video moments.
-Compared with existing MLLMs, it achieves a remarkable increase of 4.1\% and 3.7\% for G(round)QA accuracy on \datasetname~and NExT-GQA respectively.
-Our data and code will be released.
+This paper presents question-answering on dense video events, a novel task that answers and grounds dense-event questions in long videos, thus challenging MLLMs to faithfully comprehend and reason about multiple events over extended periods of time.
+To facilitate the study, we construct DeVE-QA -- a dataset featuring 78$K$ questions about 26$K$ events on 10.6$K$ long videos.
+Our benchmarking shows that state-of-the-art MLLMs struggle on DeVE-QA.
+For improvement, we propose DeVi, a novel training-free MLLM approach that highlights a hierarchical captioning module, a temporal event memory module, and a self-consistency checking module to respectively detect, contextualize and memorize, and ground dense-events in long videos for question answering.
+Extensive experiments show that DeVi is superior at answering dense-event questions and grounding relevant video moments.
+Compared with existing MLLMs, it achieves a notable increase of 4.8\% and 2.1\% for G(round)QA accuracy on DeVE-QA and NExT-GQA, respectively.
+Data and code are available at \textit{\href{https://github.com/QHUni/DeVE-QA}{https://github.com/QHUni/DeVE-QA}}.